This Email Has Landed Me a Ton of Writing Work (Steal It!)

 Second, send a follow-up email a week or two later to every client who didn’t respond to your first email.
 You’ll be surprised how many clients respond the second time.

 Finally, consider adding a message like this to your email signature:

 "I'll be away and out of pocket between [date] and [date].
 Need something before then?
 Let’s talk!"

 Just one more way for prospects and clients to get the message.

 Give it a try.
 And let me know how it works for you. :)

 Do you have any questions about Ed’s email tactic?
-Share in the comments below so we can help.
+Share in the comments so we can help.

 The Professional Writers’ Alliance